BhavyeMathur/goopylib-v1/README.md

 * The CheckBox class now inherits from the CycleButton class (it's a special case of 2 states)

 #### 1.0.199-beta 26th-28th July 2020

-So unfortunately, online school (Grade 9!!!) has started and so updates won't be coming out as frequently as before, sorry!

 * Fixed bug with GraphicsObject raising error if the directional move functions weren't provided with a callback function
 * Adding functions to enable the obstacles of an object: `set_obstacles_enabled()`, `disable_obstacles()`, `enable_obstacles()`, and `toggle_obstacles_enabled()`